robotix/2020.robotix.in/_events/fortress.md

 * For incorrect identification of a shape: -100.

-* For blinking on anywhere else on the map except for the shapes: -75
+* For blinking the LED anywhere else on the map except for the shapes: -75

 * For timeout: -50